How to Use Hazard Reporting Forms

 - Other basic environmental information.

-These reports allow anyone related to the flight to reports concerns about the flight that are not necessarily directly related to their duties.
+These reports allow anyone related to the flight to report concerns about the flight that is not necessarily directly related to their duties.

 7 – Captain’s Trip Report

-Captains Trip reports allow pilots to report aircraft control-specific concerns and irregularities.
+Captains Trip reports allowing pilots to report aircraft control-specific concerns and irregularities.
 These concerns include things like: